 The requirement for an RRC international credential assessment and the related fee will be waived if you submit a detailed, course-by-course assessment completed by a member of the Alliance of Credential Evaluation Services of Canada (ACESC).
 However, you must still submit your academic credentials including official transcripts unless the credential assessment includes verified photocopies of your transcripts.

 You may request a location change prior to accepting your seat and paying your deposit.
 Note that some locations have a health region resident requirement.
 If RRC approves your location change request, the approval date will be your new application submission date.
 You may apply to two locations by submitting two applications and application fees for the same program at different locations.

 Calculation methods and GPA scales used by other institutions may vary.
-We will calculate your AGPA using a 4.5 GPA scale and any degree-level courses you have completed at any time.
+We will calculate your AGPA using a 4.5 GPA scale and any post-secondary 1000 degree/diploma level or higher courses you have completed at any time.
 We include repeated, failed, excluded and forfeited grades that may not have been included in your GPA calculation.
-We do not include: grades of voluntary withdrawal, pass, fail, complete or incomplete; grades or credit hours from preparatory courses; courses not equivalent to university 1000 degree-level or higher; and courses that are still in progress.
+We do not include: grades of voluntary withdrawal, pass, fail, complete or incomplete; grades or credit hours from preparatory courses; courses not equivalent to post-secondary 1000 degree/diploma level or higher; and courses that are still in progress.
 We convert grades and credit hours for courses completed outside of Canada, which may result in differences.

 Offers of admission for the August start date are usually emailed to successful applicants in June.
 Offers for the December and March start dates will be emailed throughout the summer and into the Fall.
 Applicants offered admission are required to pay a deposit fee within two weeks of the email date to secure their seat.